rahgadda/Javascript/README.md

 - [Appendix](#Appendix)

 ## Overview
+- Javascript is world’s most misunderstood language.
+It’s the only language where people don’t bother to learn before they use.
-- JavaScript (JS) is a lightweight interpreted or just-in-time compiled programming language with first-class functions.
+- Javascript (JS) is a lightweight interpreted or just-in-time compiled programming language with first-class functions.
 It was developed to run on the client side of the Web Browser.
 - While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
-- JavaScript is a prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative styles.
+- Javascript is a prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative styles.
+- Javascript borrows most of its syntax from Java, but also influenced by Awk, Perl, and Python.

 ---
 ## History